Baddour History, Family Crest & Coats of Arms

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Baddour family name include Beater, Beeter, Beatere, Betere, Batere, Bettere and many more.

-Another 45 words (3 lines of text) are included under the topic Early Baddour Notables in all our PDF Extended History products and printed products wherever possible.
+Another 53 words (4 lines of text) are included under the topic Early Baddour Notables in all our PDF Extended History products and printed products wherever possible.